Ryanair: Early years

-Ryanair was founded in 1984 as "Danren Enterprises" by Christopher Ryan, Liam Lonergan (owner of Irish travel agent Club Travel), and Irish businessman Tony Ryan, founder of Guinness Peat Aviation.
-The airline was shortly renamed "Ryanair".
+Ryanair was founded in 1984 as Danren Enterprises by Christopher Ryan, Liam Lonergan (owner of Irish travel agent Club Travel), and Irish businessman Tony Ryan, founder of Guinness Peat Aviation.
+The airline was shortly renamed Ryanair on 8 July 1985.
 It began operations in 1985 flying a 15-seat Embraer Bandeirante turboprop aircraft between Waterford and Gatwick Airport.

+The first chief executive was Eugene O'Neill (1956–2018), who had formerly worked as managing director of Ryan's Sunday Tribune newspaper and as Ryan's personal assistant.
+O'Neill was talented at marketing but did not focus on costs, and the airline lost money in its early years.
+Ryan vetoed O'Neill's proposal to take Aer Lingus to the European Commission for breach of competition rules, because at the time Aer Lingus was state-owned and Ryanair depended on the Irish government for its route licences.
+Ryan sacked O'Neill in September 1987, who sued for wrongful dismissal.

-In 1986, the company added a second route–flying Dublin to Luton, thus directly competing with the Aer Lingus/British Airways duopoly for the first time.
-Under partial EEC deregulation, airlines could begin new international intra-EEC services, as long as one of the two governments approved (the so-called "double-disapproval" regime).
-The Irish government at the time refused its approval to protect Aer Lingus, but Britain—under Margaret Thatcher's deregulating Conservative government—approved the service.
+In 1986, the company added a second route from Dublin to Luton with two Hawker Siddeley HS 748s, thus directly competing with the Aer Lingus/British Airways duopoly for the first time.
+Under partial European Economic Community (EEC) deregulation, airlines could begin new international intra-EEC services as long as one of the two governments approved (the so-called "double-disapproval" regime).
+The Irish government at the time refused its approval to protect Aer Lingus, but Britain, under Margaret Thatcher's deregulating Conservative government, approved the service.
 With two routes and two aircraft, the fledgling airline carried 82,000 passengers in one year.

 In 1986, the directors of Ryanair took an 85% stake in London European Airways.
 From 1987, this provided a connection with the Luton Ryanair service onward to Amsterdam and Brussels.
 In 1988, London European operated as Ryanair Europe and later began to operate charter services.
 That same year, Michael O'Leary joined the company as chief financial officer.
 In 1989, a Short Sandringham was operated with Ryanair sponsorship titles but never flew revenue-generating services for the airline.

 Due to decreasing profits, the company restructured in 1990, copying the low-fares model of Southwest Airlines, after O'Leary visited the company.
+In a 1994 lecture, O'Leary described the strategy as adopting a simple all Boeing 737 fleet, pursuing expansion over yield, creating a culture of cost-cutting, and "re-educating" the customer to prefer lower prices to "frills".
+The objective of a 30-minute turnaround enabled aircraft to make more flights per day.
+According to O'Leary, lower fares attracted new customers to air travel, rather than Ryanair competing directly with other airlines for passengers.